maaslalani/gambit/README.md

 </p>
 <br/>

-### Warning

-`gambit` does not have a large number of features at the moment.
-I plan on adding a chess engine, mouse support, timers, networked play, game replays, etc...

 ### Move

 You may use the mouse to move your pieces.
 You may also type out the square the piece you want to move is on followed by the square to which you want to move the piece.

-Like a real chess board, `gambit` supports illegal moves.

 ### Players